Abandoned & Little-Known Airfields:

 The original airport in Athens presumably closed when the new airport opened (in the 1970s?).

-The old airport was definitely closed prior to 1972,
+The original Ohio University Airport was closed prior to 1972,

-and the original Athens Airport was no longer depicted at all on the 1975 USGS topo map.
+Even though the original Ohio University Airport had already been closed for 3 years, it was still depicted on the 1975 USGS topo map.

-By 1994, the site of the former airport had become the Athens Mall Shopping Center.
+A 1994 USGS aerial view looking northeast showed the site of the original Ohio University Airport had become the Athens Mall Shopping Center.

-However, significant portions of the former runway & taxiway still extend outward on both the western & eastern end.
+However, significant portions of the former runway & taxiway still extended outward on both the western & eastern end, reaching a total runway length of 4,000'.

-Several former hangars still stand on the former ramp area, north of the western end of the runway.
+Several former hangars still stood on the former ramp area, north of the western end of the runway.

 Brian Pralgo recalled, "From 1996-97 I lived across the street from the old airfield.